Today we share 9 ‘real mum’ tips to help you see through the newborn haze and surviving the newborn stage…

 Anyone who has been pregnant knows that the moment you announce you’re expecting, people will give you plenty of “helpful” tips on how to cope with pregnancy, how you should deliver the baby, and that you should “Sleep when the baby sleeps” or “It’s the best time of your life!”
 While it may be true that it is a wonderful time, it is also a time of exhaustion, confusion and crazy hormones.
 Welcome to motherhood!
+We are here to help with real mum tips for surviving the newborn stage.

 Here is my list of tips that may help you survive the hazy newborn period…